NVSL/Swoop/doc/index.rst

 ..
-HighEagle documentation master file, created by sphinx-quickstart on Mon Mar  2 13:27:25 2015.
+Swoop documentation master file, created by sphinx-quickstart on Mon Mar  2 13:27:25 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-HighEagle IR
+Swoop IR
 =====================================

-.. automodule:: HighEagle
+.. automodule:: Swoop

 Contents: